Δ^ρ on ConnesKreimer R (Nonplanar α) via projection from RoseTree #

 Instances For

-Bridges to the planar list representation #
+Bridges to the tree-level list representation #

 to characterize cuts of a Nonplanar node.
 These bridges are private —